snehapriy958/krishimind/README.md

 ## AI Advisory

-Based on the predicted market movement, KrishiMind generates an action-oriented advisory such as:
+Based on predicted market movement and available market context, KrishiMind generates action-oriented recommendations such as:

 - WAIT
 - HOLD